 Thaw frozen foods in the refrigerator, in cold water (changing the water every 30 minutes to keep it cold) or in the microwave right before cooking.
 Do not leave frozen foods on the counter or in the sink to thaw, because that gives foods enough time at a “danger zone” temperature for harmful bacteria to grow.

 Prevent cross-contamination by keeping raw foods separate from ready-to-eat foods.
 Use two cuttings boards: one strictly for raw meat, poultry and seafood; the other for ready-to-eat foods such as breads and vegetables.
 Wash cutting boards thoroughly in hot, soapy water after each use or place in dishwasher.
 Discard old cutting boards that have cracks, crevices and knife scars.

-- Beef, veal, pork, lamb: 145 degrees Fahrenheit (then, allow to rest three minutes before carving or consuming)
+- Beef, veal, pork and lamb steaks, roasts or chops: 145°F (then, allow to rest three minutes before carving or consuming)

-- Finfish: 145 degrees or until opaque flesh flakes with a fork
+- Finfish: 145°F or until opaque and flakes with a fork

 - Scallops: cook until flesh is milky white or opaque and firm

 - Shrimp, lobster and crab: cook until shells turn red and flesh is pearly and opaque

 - Clams, oysters and mussels: cook until shells open during cooking (do not eat any from unopened shells)

 - Deli-style meats and hotdogs: heat to 165°F or until steaming hot